AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-managing-content/r-source-data.md

 `*`catalogPath`*` is either an absolute or relative file path/name. `*`requestPath`*` must be a relative file path/name.

 `Multiple IS::RootPath` values can be defined in ImageServerRegistry.xml (or by way of the admin interface).
 This allows source data files to be distributed across multiple file systems.
-The Image Server will try alternate paths in the order specified until the data file is found.
+The Image Server tries alternate paths in the order specified until the data file is found.

 New data files of any kind can be added anytime without stopping the server.